tim-fan/gn250-owners-manual-translation/README.md

 In this case, this script will exit with an error message, but you can run it again a little later and it will pick up where it exited (intermediate files are saved)

+## Result
+The resulting manual with english translation is available [here](gn250_manual_with_translation.pdf)

+## Next Steps
+* Translation accuracy is limited - investigate OCR and translation steps for source of errors
+* Generalise - would be nice to have a general purpose tool for translating any document
+* Font size - increase font size on translation pages

 ## Dependencies:
 ```text
 tesseract-ocr